136.9 Plans, Specs and Estimates (PSE)

 Authorization will not be granted until any necessary utility agreements are executed.

-In accordance with 23CFR635.309, authorization to advertise cannot be given until a statement regarding any railroad involvement is submitted.
+In accordance with 23CFR635.309, authorization to advertise cannot be given until a statement regarding any railroad involvement is submitted even when no railroads are affected by the project.
 Projects on railroad right of way or crossing railroad right of way require the railway company’s written approval of the final plans prior to construction authorization.
 This statement may be made separately or in conjunction with the right of way clearance and utility status statements.
-Details regarding Railroads are found in EPG 136.7.
+Details regarding Railroads are found in EPG 136.7 and EPG 643.4 Railroads.

 Where construction of a federally funded project requires use of railroad properties or adjustments to railroad facilities, there shall be an agreement in writing between the LPA and the railroad company.